Cheppar/dundori/README.md

 - Dundori is a high altitude town, with a mixture of stable foot slopes and hilly intersecctions.
 The towns lowest area is  at the water dam en route to Nakuru Town.
 - The hilly nature is a challenge to transportation esp during rainy seasons and road maintenance.
 - The terrain accelerates the formation of gulleys during the rainy season affecting movement and transporattion of agricultural products to markets.
+- dundori forests attracts alot of rainfall

+#### Slope Analysis
+- Slope is a measure of change in elevation.
+- It's done by finding the difference between elevation points, then multiplying the quotient by 100.
+- Slope analysis is done to deduce areas befitting for development.
+- Dundori lies on a fairly steep slope, most part has a gradient of 24% and below.
+- This habours majority population.

+#### Geology and Soils

+  ##### Soils
+- Hosts Rich dark reddish brown soils that are deep and well drained.
+It's soils are friable and smeary suitable to support agriculture.
+  ##### Ground Water
+- Dundori is endowed with shallow to deep and low salinity ground water.
+- Ground water is accessed through wells and boreholes.
+- However, Dundori lacks a sewarage system, with many pit latrines and heavy usse of farm chemmicals require ground water to be treated before consumption..
+- This poses a key environmental concern.
+  ##### Vegetation
+- The study area consists of both indigenous and manmade forests, covering an area of 65,000 hactares.
+- It has extensive tracts of crop plantations.
+- The forested area forms part of the Eastern Mau Catchment basin.
+- Eburru, Bahati, Dundori and Eastern Mau catchment areas.
+- The remmaining forest is restricted to the creast of the Rift valley Escarpment.

+##### Hydrology
+- Dundori has a rolling terrain that sloopes toowards Nakuru.
+- This gives it a natural drainage system characterised by river and stream channels.
+- Majority of permanent streams, drain towards river mbaruk and River wanyororo, that drain to lake elementaita.
+- Long rains are experienced between the months of MMarch and Augusst, April being the highest.
+- Short rains are experienced in the months of September to January.

+##### Temperature